Gilles Binchois: Legacy

 Modern musicologists generally hold Binchois, along with Du Fay and John Dunstable as the three major European composers of the early 15th-century.
 Binchois, however, is usually ranked below the other two.
-Du Fay is often considered the leading European composer of his lifetime, and both had a longer career and produced more works than Binchois.
+Although Du Fay and Binchois have been grouped together since their lifetimes, the musicologist Reinhard Strohm considers this misleading, noting that while Binchois "earned his enormous reputation in the one genre in which he excelled as a composer, performer and possibly even poet, Du Fay's creativity unfolded along many more musical lines".
+In general Du Fay is often considered the leading European composer of his lifetime, and his career was both lengthier and more prolific than Binchois.
 While Dunstaple was described by the musicologist Margaret Bent as "probably the most influential English composer of all time."
-Reflecting on this, Fallows contends that regardless, "the extent to which [Binchois's] works were borrowed, cited, parodied and intabulated in the later 15th century implies that he had more direct influence than either [Du Fay or Dunstaple]".
+Reflecting on this, Fallows contends that regardless, "the extent to which [Binchois'] works were borrowed, cited, parodied and intabulated in the later 15th century implies that he had more direct influence than either [Du Fay or Dunstaple]".

-The 20th century saw two major publications of music by Binchois: the musicologist Wolfgang Rehm edited a 1957 edition of his secular works, while a 1992 edition of his religious music was edited by Philip Kaye.
+His tunes appeared in copies decades after his death, and were often used as sources for Mass composition by later composers.
+About half of his extant secular music is found in the manuscript Oxford, Bodleian Library MS Canon. misc.
+213.